 AOV is not just a finance metric.
 It is a signal about how well your store helps shoppers build a better cart.

-• shoppers are not confident enough to buy the better option
+| Premium variants underperform | Shoppers are not confident enough to choose the better option |

 The basic formula